Howdy folks! Welcome to Austin, Texas!

 3. Texas History and Culture at the Lone Star Capital

-The stately Texas State Capitol located on busy downtown Austin is a stunning Renaissance revival-style building, inaugurated in 1888, and is one of the best-known places in Austin.
+The stately Texas State Capitol, located in busy downtown Austin is a stunning Renaissance revival-style building, inaugurated in 1888 and is one of the best-known places in Austin.

 Today the Texas State Capitol Building stands as a proud beacon for the people of Austin as a brilliant piece of engineering and an ode to the city’s remarkable past.

-Free guided tours are available Monday through Friday, though the available hours are limited.
-Self-guided tours of the Capitol are free as well, with more flexible timing.
+Free guided tours are available Monday through Friday, although open hours are limited.
+Self-guided tours of the Capitol are also free, with more flexible timing.

 An imposing 35 feet bronze star of the ‘Lone Star State’ proudly welcomes Austin’s Bullock Texas State History Museum.

 Located in downtown Austin, just a few blocks north of the Texas State Capitol Building, this museum is dedicated to all things Texas- the history of its land, its cultural identity, and the innovations that make it the state it is today.